Samuel Margoshes: Life

 In 1922, Margoshes began working for Der Tog.
 He served as editor for the paper from 1926 to 1942, and was also an English columnist and a commentator on Jewish events for the paper.
 An active Zionist, he participated in World Zionist congresses and served on the Zionist General Council for many years.
 He was vice-president of the American Jewish Congress from 1935 to 1939, the Zionist Organization of America from 1950 to 1952, and the Jewish Writers Union.
 He was public relations director of the JNF.
 In 1929, he wrote a series of dispatches in Der Tog about the 1929 Palestine riots.
 His dispatches appeared in the New York Herald Tribune and other newspapers, described Arab attacks on Jewish communities in Palestine, repeatedly charged British officials of being responsible for the attacks, and claimed British policemen remained in their garrisons during the outbreak.

 Margoshes visited the Soviet Union in 1931, and his subsequent articles on Jewish life in that country sparked sharp debate in the Yiddish press.
 In 1934, he organized a Jewish mass march in New York to protest Nazi violence.
 He worked with Abraham Coralnik to establish a boycott of Nazi goods.
 The Danish king awarded him the Medal of Merit for his service on Denmark's behalf during World War II.
 His volume, In Gang fun Doyres (In the Course of Generations), was published after his death.

 In 1904, Margoshes married Rose Kirschenbaum.
-Rose wrote for the Jewish press in Yiddish and English under the pen-name Kirschenbaum-Margoshes, worked as a translator on Ellis Island to help Jewish immigrants, and did social work in the Henry Street Settlement in the Lower East Side.
+Rose wrote for the Jewish press in Yiddish and English under the pen-name Kirschenbaum-Margoshes, worked as a translator on Ellis Island to help Jewish immigrants, and did social work in the Henry Street Settlement on the Lower East Side.
 Their son Adam was an associate professor of psychology at Shippensburg State College.

 Margoshes died after a long illness on August 23, 1968.
 He was buried in Montefiore Cemetery.